JimmyL76/LittleGPU/README.md

 ## Core Design

-When a core/SM runs a warp, it needs a fetcher, decoder, scalar LSU, scalar ALU, a set of vector registers, and a set of scalar registers.
+When a core runs a warp, it needs a fetcher, decoder, scalar LSU, scalar ALU, a set of vector registers, and a set of scalar registers.
 In this simple implementation, there is a set of all of these hardware components for each warp within a core.
 Thus, within a warp, each thread has the same PC and instructions to run.
 Inside each core, there are a certain number of shared vector/thread ALUs and LSUs.
 In LittleGPU, these are only enough to run all the threads within one warp at a time per core.

 Together, this means that all warps can proceed through fetch and decode within a core at the same time.
 However, we must arbitrate and decide which singular warp gets access to the shared ALUs/LSUs to progress through the request/wait (load from memory or registers), execute (ALU operations), and update (store into memory or registers) stages.
 This is done with the FCFS + bit-masking approach by checking which warps are not in the idle/fetch/done stages.

 ### Vector SIMT Registers
 To perform similar calculations in a highly parallel manner across many pieces of data, each warp has one vector register file, with each vector register consisting of 32 essentially normal scalar registers.
 For example, `x4` - `x31` are general purpose vector registers, so loading `x4` from the register file would mean loading 32 data values, each being 32-bit themselves.
-By setting each of these 32 data values to be different, we can perform the same calculation on different pieces of data in parallel.
+By setting each of these 32 data values to be different, the same calculation can be performed on different pieces of data in parallel.

 Registers `x0` - `x3` are read-only and have special purposes:
 |**Register**|**Function**   |